 Brain injuries can affect every aspect of a person’s life.
-While many people might focus on the cognitive and physical effects of a brain injury, some brain injury victims might also suffer from emotional effects of the injury.
+While many people might focus on the cognitive and physical effects of a brain injury, some brain injury victims might also suffer from the emotional effects of the injury.
 All of these effects can come together to cause dramatic changes in the victim’s life.
 Additionally, they can also cause dramatic changes for their loved ones.
-Understanding some points about how the brain injury can affect each of these areas might help those coping with a brain injury.
+Understanding some points about how a brain injury can affect each of these areas might help those coping with a brain injury.

 What are the cognitive effects of a brain injury?

 Some people who have a brain injury might experience difficulties with cognitive function.
-While the exact effects depend on the location of the brain injury, issues with concentration, memory and understanding spoken words might all occur.
+While the exact effects depend on the location of the brain injury, issues with concentration, memory, and understanding of spoken words might all occur.
 It is possible that delays in learning and an altered thought process may also occur.

 What are the physical effects of a brain injury?